 Common Forms of Gout: Outlining Your Risk Factors

-The main cause of gout is the clustering of uric acid crystals in the arterial blood vessels, limiting normal blood flow and causing inflammation.
-As a result of either excessive output of uric acid in the body or renal insufficiency (sometimes the kidneys are unable to eliminate the surplus of uric acid), uric acid accumulates, crystallizes and debris in different body parts.
+The main cause of gout is the clustering of uric acid crystals in the arterial blood vessels, impeding normal blood flow and causing inflammation.
+As a result of either excessive production of uric acid in the body or renal insufficiency (sometimes the kidneys are unable to eliminate the surplus of uric acid), uric acid accumulates, crystallizes and build up in different body parts.
 Food intake plays a major role in the development of gout.
-Some foods are usually rich in excess fat and purine, a substance that is synthesized by the organism into uric acid and therefore may aggravate the symptoms of gout.
-Smoking and the consumption of alcohol needs to be considerably reduced when suffering from gout, because these factors impact the secretion of uric acid, causing it's accumulation within the physique.
+Some foods tend to be rich in excess fat and purine, a substance that is synthesized by the organism into uric acid and therefore may aggravate the symptoms of gout.
+Smoking and the consumption of alcohol needs to be considerably reduced when suffering from gout, because these factors affect the secretion of uric acid, causing it's accumulation within the body.

 - This may be a first sign of chronic gout.

-- Another form of gout, referred to as pseudogout, occurs due to the accumulation of crystallized calcium in the joints, instead of uric acid.
+- Another form of gout, referred to as pseudogout, occurs as a result of accumulation of crystallized calcium in the joints, rather than uric acid.

-- Gout is more likely to be developed by men (almost 90 percent of men and women diagnosed with gout are male), usually after the age of 40.
+- Gout will be more likely to be created by men (almost 90 percent of individuals diagnosed with gout are male), usually after the age of 40.

 - In some cases, women at menopause can be affected by the disease too.

-- Gout rarely takes place in order to children and young adults.
+- Gout rarely happens to children and young adults.

 - Gout is considered to have a pronounced hereditary character.

-- Research results show that some people who are afflicted by gout have a family history of the disease.
+- Research results indicate that some people who suffer from gout have a family history of the disease.

 - Obesity is another important factor that leads to the development of gout.

-- The organisms of overweight people have a tendency to make more uric acid.
+- The organisms of overweight people are likely to create more uric acid.

 - Obesity also increases the risks of injury at the level of the joints.

-Other factors that may facilitate the development of gout are prolonged treatments with diuretics, earlier surgeries, the presence of certain diseases that affect circulation or extreme medical treatments such as radiation treatment.
+Other factors that may facilitate the development of gout are prolonged treatments with diuretics, previous surgeries, the presence of certain diseases that affect blood circulation or extreme medical treatments such as radiation treatment.

 It is best to keep away from cigarettes and alcohol, as these factors are known to worsen the disease.
-Drink plenty of water to be able to facilitate the elimination of excessive uric acid (you should drink around 2 liters of water a day).
-Lastly, try to avoid a sedentary lifestyle; exercise regularly in order to keep your body in good shape.
+Drink plenty of water in order to facilitate the elimination of excessive uric acid (you should drink around 2 liters of water a day).
+Lastly, try to avoid a sedentary lifestyle; exercise regularly to be able to keep your body in good shape.